AdityaPole/rospl_project/README.md

-# rospl_project
+# ROSPL_PROJECT

-A new Flutter project.
+A Flutter based TRAVEL APP.

+## Features of Project
+• Travel Guides.
+• Bookings.
+• Easy to use.
+• Offline Usage.

 ## Getting Started